simp/pupmod-simp-simpkv/README.md

 folder layout at the top level and the user specifies key files below that.
 Specifically,

-* simpkv stores global keys directly off the root folder.
+* simpkv stores global keys in a `globals` sub-folder of the root folder.

+  * Global keys are not tied to any specific Puppet environment.
+  * You must specify `'global' => true` in the options passed to simpkv functions in order to access global keys.

-* simpkv stores all other keys in a sub-folder named for the Puppet environment in which the key was created.
+* simpkv stores all other keys in sub-folders named for the Puppet environment in which each key was created.

+  * The parent directory for all environment folders is `<root folder>/environments`.

-* Further sub-folder trees are allowed for the global or environment-specific keys.
+* Further sub-folder trees are allowed for global or environment-specific keys.

-  * A relative paths in a key name indicates a sub-folder tree.
+  * A relative paths in a key name indicates a sub-folder tree (e.g.
+   'app1/keya').

 * The actual representation of the root folder is backend specific.